Foods and Arthritis

-It is important to avoid these foods completely, as even a small amount can cause symptoms.
+At the same time, avoid major triggers.
+It is important to avoid these foods completely, as even small amounts may cause symptoms.

 Pain-safe foods virtually never contribute to arthritis or other painful conditions.
-These include
+These include:

 - Brown rice

-- Cooked or dried fruits: cherries, cranberries, pears, prunes (but not citrus fruits, bananas, peaches or tomatoes)
+- Cooked or dried fruits: cherries, cranberries, pears, prunes (but not citrus fruits, bananas, peaches, or tomatoes)

 - Cooked green, yellow, and orange vegetables: artichokes, asparagus, broccoli, chard, collards, lettuce, spinach, string beans, summer or winter squash, sweet potatoes, tapioca, and taro (poi)

 - Water: plain water or carbonated forms, such as Perrier, are fine.
 Other beverages—even herbal teas—can be triggers.

 - Condiments: modest amounts of salt, maple syrup, and vanilla extract are usually well-tolerated.

-Avoid Major Arthritis Triggers
+Avoid Major Arthritis Triggers (table format)

-1. Dairy products*
+- Dairy products*

-4. Wheat, oats, rye
+- Wheat, oats, barley, rye

-6. Citrus fruits
+- Citrus fruits